Grainne10/Pands-Project/README.md

 Box plots show the median, quartile and potential outliers.
 The plot shows that the distribution varies more significantly on the petal length and petal width.
 Sepal length and sepal width are shorter in their variation but the sepal length is the longest in length of the four variables.
 There are outliers mainly on the sepal width.

 The histograms are examples of an **univariate analysis** where we look at the each one of the variables individually.
+This histograms below also show a kernal density curve, it can be useful for showing underlying patterns and probability distribution estimation.

 *Plot 2 - Histogram Sepal Length*